Tony Stewart's NASCAR highs and lows

 Tony Stewart, shown here in 2009, continued to race sprint cars even as his NASCAR career blossomed.
 He's never developed the workout regimens of NASCAR contemporaries like Carl Edwards and Jimmie Johnson, maintaining that racing as much as he could was the best way to prepare for NASCAR competition.
 So he went back to sprint car racing in 2014 despite breaking both bones in his right leg in 2013 and missing the final 15 races of the NASCAR Sprint Cup season.

 Sprint car driver Kevin Ward Jr., hangs out at at the Merrittville Speedway in Thorold, Canada on June 28, 2014.
 Ward was killed Saturday, Aug.
 9, 2014 at the Canandaigua Motorsports Park in Central Square, N.Y., when the car being driven by Tony Stewart struck the 20-year-old who had climbed from his crashed car and was on the darkened dirt track trying to confront Stewart following a bump with Stewart one lap earlier.
 Stewart was absolved from criminal responsibility but current faces a civil lawsuit.

 NASCAR driver Tony Stewart reads a statement during a news conference at Atlanta Motor Speedway in Hampton, Ga., Friday, Aug.
 29, 2014.
-Stewart returned to competition at Atlanta after missing three Sprint Cup races following the death of Kevin Ward Jr. will "affect my life forever" as he returned to the track for the first time since his car struck and killed the fellow driver during a sprint-car race in upstate New York.
+Stewart returned to competition at Atlanta after missing three Sprint Cup races following the death of Kevin Ward Jr.